-The ending of the Federal Reserve's highly accommodative polices and initiation of a series of increases in the federal funds rate and reductions in the size of its balance sheet (referred to as "quantitative tightening") have resulted in higher interest rates across asset classes, including for Agency RMBS.
+The Federal Reserve's interest rates increases over the past year and reductions in the size of its balance sheet (referred to as "quantitative tightening") have resulted in higher interest rates across asset classes, including for Agency RMBS.
 These actions also may reduce economic activity in the United States, as well as decrease spreads on interest rates, reducing our net interest income.
 They may also negatively impact our results as we have certain assets and liabilities that are sensitive to changes in interest rates.
 In addition, lower net interest income resulting from higher rates is expected to be partially offset by lower prepayments which extends the length of cash flows from the MSRs and slows the premium amortization on the RMBS portfolio.
 Any benefit we expect to receive from lower prepayments on the mortgages underlying our MSRs and RMBS could be offset by increased volatility in the market and increased hedging costs attributable to such volatility.